glennwiz/odin_raylib_sparkler/readme.md

         → Electron head if exactly one or two of the neighboring cells are electron heads → remains connector otherwise

-In the rules above, neighboring means one cell away in any direction, both orthogonal and diagonal.
+In the rules above, neighboring means one cell away in any direction, both orthogonal and diagonal.8